mauriciogtec/mauriciogtec.github.io/index.md

 - **[2023-10-01]** New ArXiV paper (full version) [*SpaCE: The Spatial Confounding Paper*](https://arxiv.org/pdf/2312.00710.pdf).

-- **[2023-09-01]** Promoted to Research Associate.
+- **[2023-09-01]** Promoted to Research Associate at Harvard University.
+I will continue my research as usual but take on more projects in a senior role and propose grant applications.

-- **[2023-05-15]** New grant as Co-PI awarded by the [Harvard Chan-NIEHS](https://www.hsph.harvard.edu/niehs/): *"Developing deep learning methods to estimate the effects of climate change on PM2.5 exposure and disparities across racial/ethnic and income groups."*

-- **[2023-03-14]** Our paper [*Projecting the climate penalty on pm2.5 pollution with spatial deep learning*](https://www.climatechange.ai/papers/iclr2023/63) has been accepted for a poster presentation at the TCCML workshop at ICLR 2023.
+- **[2023-05-15]** New grant as Co-PI awarded by the [Harvard Chan-NIEHS](https://www.hsph.harvard.edu/niehs/) to develop new deep learning architectures for projecting climate change's health impacts, combining causal inference with computer vision and graph neural networks.
+The associated paper [*Projecting the climate penalty on pm2.5 pollution with spatial deep learning*](https://www.climatechange.ai/papers/iclr2023/63) has been accepted for a poster presentation at the TCCML workshop at ICLR 2023.

 - **[2023-03-01]** New ArXiV paper [*Causal Estimation of Exposure Shifts with Neural networks*](https://arxiv.org/pdf/2302.02560.pdf).